 - Going public from private limited company increase the regulatory supervision by SEBI

 - Unlike a private company, the public limited company has to present their quarterly and annual business report about the financial position, operations, compensation of officers, directors and other affairs.
 It has no privacy because it allows the public to purchase its share and invest in its stock.

-- The public limited company can face the legal harassment in case of self-dealing, material misrepresentation to its shareholders or for hiding information.
+- The public limited company can face legal harassment in case of self-dealing, material misrepresentation to its shareholders or hiding information.

 - Comparison between Private Limited company and Limited Liability Partnership

-- This comparison will give you the clear glimpse of why people register as LLP, not as a limited company in India.
+- This comparison will give you a clear glimpse of why people register as LLP, not as a limited company in India.

 - Minimum 2 partners are needed for LLP company and maximum has no limit.
 On the other hand, 2 minimum shareholders are needed for the private limited company

-- Both are registered with the registrar of companies and both the entities protect their partners or members from legal risk shooting from LLP and LLC.
+- Both are registered with the registrar of companies and both the entities protect their partners or members from legal risk shooting from LLP and Limited Liability Company.

-- The Tax is charged on the income of corporate in LLC.
-Means the company is imposed by the government of Indian to pay dividend distribution tax based on the dividend paid to company’s investors.
+- The Tax is charged on the income of corporate in limited liability company.
+This means the company is imposed by the government of Indian to pay dividend distribution tax based on the dividend paid to the company’s investors.